julian-matthews/information-availability-risk/README.md

 7. `reaction_time`: the amount of time it took to make a decision
 8. `outcome`: the predetermined outcome of the gamble (if the participants chooses to accept)
 9. `early_late`: in EXP3 only, whether information was available at the earliest or latest opportunity (analysed for information levels 1:4)

+For behavioural modeling, we pre-computed information value according to the models described in our article.
+See `information_value_complete.csv`.
+Note, model 1 is a fixed model including subject-specific intercepts only.
+Consequently, it is not included in this file.
+1. `exp_version`: as above
+2. `subject_num`: as above
+3. `trial_num`: as above
+4. `information`: as above
+5. `decision`: as above
+6. `mod2_linear`: information value in model 2
+7. `mod3_entropy`: information value in model 3
+8. `mod4_res_uncertainty`: information value in model 4

 ![alt_text][avatar]